Ancestor species of four-legged whale discovered in Egypt

 The amphibian Phiomicetus anubis fossil was originally discovered in the western desert of Egypt.

-His skull resembles that of Anubis, the ancient Egyptian god with the head of a jackal—God of the Dead, as he was named.
+Does his skull resemble that of Anubis, the ancient Egyptian god with the head of a jackal?
+God of the Dead, as he was baptized.

 The ancestors of modern whales evolved from deer-like land mammals that lived on land for 10 million years.